Real estate has long been one of the most popular and sought-after forms of investment in Canada.

 You can run into a wide range of issues.
 You must know what you are getting into before you decide to go with this strategy.
 Buying just any property because it needs fixing up does not work.

-To increase your success in property flipping, you need to look for property that requires some cosmetic upgrades, but it does not have major faults like a leaky basement or structural defects.
+To increase your success in property flipping, you need to look for a property that requires some cosmetic upgrades but does not have major faults like a leaky basement or structural defects.

-Before you invest in any such property with the intent of flipping it, you should talk to a realtor and make sure you will be able to resell the property for the amount you are looking for.
+Before investing in any such property with the intent of flipping it, you should talk to a realtor and make sure you can resell the property for the amount you are looking for.

 If the house fits the bill, you need to calculate the cost of renovations and compare it to the final price once it is ready to sell.
 If it gives you the opportunity to turn a significant profit, it is worth the investment.